Design the interior pages & format your manuscript

 If you’re looking for the kind of professional design that make your interior pages shine, Incubation Press can help.

-All work includes up to two revisions (additional revisions charged at $150/hour).
+All work is payable in advance and includes up to two revisions (additional revisions charged at $150/hour).
 Work will be performed in a timely manner and will begin as soon as payment in full—and where appropriate all material from author—has been received.
 Up to two revisions of creative work are included in pricing.
 Additional revisions will be charged at $150/hour.